Utah State Immigration Laws

 Law Enforcement and Immigration in Utah

-State and local police are required to verify the immigration status of anyone arrested for a class A, B or C misdemeanor or a felony, or of anyone whom an officer has a reasonable suspicion of being in the U.S. illegally.
+In 2001, Utah lawmakers passed a law that required state and local police to verify the immigration status of anyone arrested for a class A, B or C misdemeanor or a felony, or of anyone whom an officer has a reasonable suspicion of being in the U.S. illegally.
+The American Civil Liberties Union (ACLU) challenged the law in federal district court and won.
+The law no longer stands.

 It is a state criminal offense to transport or harbor an illegal alien.